ccrum1/dissertation/R Script HMaps vNEW.md

 + cexCol = 0.6)

 ##Rowv and Colv can be changed to TRUE if hierarchical ordering by similarity is desired
-##In all cases, it is a good idea to maximize your plot window in R in order to show all bits
+##In all cases, it is a good idea to maximize your plot window in R in order to show all pixels